mkolarek/notebooks/README.md

 Collection of personal Jupyter notebooks, written in Python.

+## Radar

-- radar: technology radar data visualization example written with pandas and plotly
+Technology radar data visualization example written with pandas and plotly.
+For a nicer render have a look at the [this link](https://nbviewer.org/github/mkolarek/notebooks/blob/main/radar/radar.ipynb).